 The Simulink Project Tool opens and loads the project.

 2. Click the Custom Task button in the Tools section of the Simulink® Project toolstrip tab.

 You define a custom task with a MATLAB® function.
-The example Airframe project contains example custom tasks in the batch_jobs folder.
+The example Airframe project contains example custom tasks in the custom_tasks folder.

-3. The "Custom Task" drop down menu lists available custom tasks.
+3. The "Custom Task" menu lists available custom tasks.

-4. From the 'Utility' section of the menu, select the 'Analyze Model Files' custom task.
+4. Select the 'Analyze Model Files' custom task.